 These fees vary significantly between insurers, but you can find all the admin costs your insurer will charge you in the terms and conditions of your policy.

-It’s a good idea to check these before you take out your policy, just in case you do need to change anything within the term of your policy.
+It’s a good idea to check the charges before you take out the cover, just in case you do need to change anything.

 Your insurer can charge admin fees to process changes to your information.

-So, for example, if you moved to a safer area where car theft is rarer, and your insurer decided there was no increase in premium for the change, they could still charge you an admin fee to adjust your policy details.
+For example, if you moved to a safer area where car theft is rarer and your insurer decided there was no increase in premium for the change, they could still charge you an admin fee to adjust your policy details.